 All our accommodation is self-catered.
 This means you prepare your own meals in the kitchens within your accommodation.
 Alternatively, there are catering facilities across the University where you can purchase meals.

 This depends on which block you are living in.
 Many of our flats average around six students to a kitchen, but in the larger halls, kitchens can be shared by up to fourteen.

-What is the role of the Flat Rep?
+What is the role of the Residential Community Leader?

-Each residence for first-years has a Flat Rep, a more experienced student who helps all members of the flat to learn to live together constructively, understand College and University procedures and find out where help is available.
-Flat Reps act as a liaison between students, the Students' Union, the Colleges and Accommodation Services.
+Each residence for first-years has a Residential Community Leader, a more experienced student who helps all members of the flat to learn to live together constructively, understand College and University procedures and find out where help is available.
+They act as a liaison between students, the Students' Union, the Colleges and Accommodation Services.

 What is the role of the College Warden?

 College Warden live on campus.
 They are there to support students with problems or concerns that arise out of hours.
 Security will contact the Warden on call when it is necessary.

 What are the cleaning arrangements when living in halls?